 - Training must be completed before the official start of the online course:

-- Required: TCU Online Boot Camp (or the equivalent: Building Your Course and Managing Your Course – Koehler Center workshops)
+- Required: TCU Online Boot Camp (or the 3 equivalent workshops: Building Your Course, Managing Your Course, and Advance Tools from the Koehler Center)

 - Required: Preparing to Teach Online or demonstration of equivalent training from another institution